ethancpwoo/gbt_audit_sql/readme.md

 code keeps track of new users in order to verify and track transactions

 To test, run users.ddl and users_audit.ddl first.
 Then run insert_users.dml to add users.
 Then run users_audit.sql to update the audit trail.

+Credit to @vkhazin for mentorship and guidance throughout this project.

 ## Create pipvenv and install dependencies